-The Turkish military has launched a major cross-border operation in north-eastern Syria against a Kurdish-led militia alliance allied to the United States.
+A deal between Turkey and Russia has brought an end to a Turkish military operation in north-eastern Syria against a Kurdish-led militia alliance previously allied to the United States.

 We've boiled down why it matters.

-One main reason: Turkey considers the biggest militia in the Kurdish-led alliance a terrorist group.
+Turkey considers the biggest militia in the Kurdish-led alliance a terrorist organisation.
 It says it is an extension of a Kurdish rebel group fighting in Turkey.

-Turkey has vowed to push back from its border members of a Syrian Kurdish militia called the People's Protection Units (YPG).
+Turkey wants to push back from its border members of a Syrian Kurdish militia called the People's Protection Units (YPG).

-Turkish leaders view the YPG as an extension of the banned Kurdistan Workers' Party (PKK), which has fought for Kurdish autonomy in Turkey for three decades.
+Turkish leaders view the YPG as a terrorist organisation.
+They say it is an extension of the Kurdistan Workers' Party (PKK), which has fought for Kurdish autonomy in Turkey for decades.

-The YPG dominates an alliance of Kurdish and Arab militias called the Syrian Democratic Forces (SDF), which has driven IS out of a quarter of Syria over the past four years with the help of air strikes by a US-led coalition.
+The YPG dominates an alliance of Kurdish and Arab militias called the Syrian Democratic Forces (SDF), which drove IS out of a quarter of Syria with the help of a US-led multinational coalition.

-The SDF said it had been "stabbed in the back" by the US, and warned that a Turkish offensive would create a "permanent warzone" and reverse the defeat of IS.
+The SDF said it had been "stabbed in the back" by the US and warned the defeat of IS might be reversed.

 Why is Turkey worried about Syria's Kurds?